High School Curriculum

 A foundational course designed to provide students the skills to partake in our globalized world.
 The first quarter emphasizes geography, civic knowledge, and academic skills that will benefit students beyond the classroom.
 Students will learn about the diversity and interdependence of the global environment and government systems.
 The second quarter emphasizes critical thinking and problem solving through the use of case studies.
 Students will examine historical debates to provide insights into the origin of the topic, echo modern discussion, and explore viable solutions.
 With privilege comes great responsibility and Global Citizenship will equip students with the tools necessary to bring the Loretto Values into our civic life.
 (Required, 1 credit, full block, 1 semester)

-US History: American Art
+US History Through American Art

 US History with an Emphasis on Women